sluongng/lzd-stockcheck/README.md

 # lzd-stockcheck
-a python project to check stock based on SKU on lazada website
+a nodejs project to check stock based on SKU on lazada website